dbronshteynCS/cse15l-lab-reports/week2-lab-report.md

 **Setting an SSH Key**
 ![SSH Keys Override Pass](SSH%20Keys%20Override%20Pass.png)
 >I originally set a passphrase for the ssh key when it should have been empty.
-That is why the override option appears in the screenshot for setting up an ssh key.
+That is why the override option appears in the screenshot for setting up an SSH key.
 The original screenshot with a passphrase is below.

 ![SSH Keys](SSH%20Keys.png)